BrushXue/OpenFOAM-AppleM1/README.md

 # OpenFOAM-AppleM1

-Patch to compile OpenFOAM-v2306 on M1 Mac.
+Patch to compile OpenFOAM-v2312 on Apple Silicon.

 ## OpenFOAM-v2306
 ### Procedures